 We arrived at the Majorelle Garden, colorful gem of Marrakech, in late afternoon.
 Even though the garden was open for just a few more hours, a huge crowd had lined up at its entrance.
-Just looking at all these people made us want to skip the Majorelle Garden and move on to our next destinations.
+Just looking at all these people made us want to skip the Majorelle Garden and move on to our next destination.
 On top of that, Yomnes, our travel guide, reluctantly announced that we had only 1.5 hours to spend at the garden.
 That was absolutely impossible, and we didn’t hesitate to share our frustration.
-In realty, it’d take us 1.5 hours to just get to admission window and buy tickets to the Majorelle Garden – colorful gem of Marrakech.
+In realty, it’d take us 1.5 hours to just get to admission window and buy tickets to the Majorelle Garden, this beautiful, colorful gem of Marrakech.

 Popularity of the Majorelle Garden – Colorful Gem of Marrakech

 Such big amount of visitors is not new to the Majorelle Garden or Jardin Majorelle.
 Arguably, one of the most beautiful places in Morocco, the garden welcomes almost million of guests yearly.
-And thus, the Majorelle Garden can compete with world-famous Jemaa El Fna in the category of the most visited place in Marrakech.
-Moreover there is no day when the Majorelle Garden, a unique colorful gem of Marrekech, stays closed or has fewer visitors.
+And thus, the Majorelle Garden can compete with world-famous Jemaa El Fna in the category of the most visited places in Marrakech.
+Moreover, there is not a day when this unique gem of Marrekech stays closed or has fewer visitors.

 And there are more than enough reasons of such popularity.
 Furthermore, the idea of calling the Majorelle Garden the colorful gem of Marrakech didn’t appear from nowhere.
 On the contrary, the Majorelle Garden is famous for combination of bright colors along with exotic lush greenery.
 Moreover, the garden’s colorful features stand out against salmon pink, the predominant color of Marrakech.